Rakesh-Mourya-G/xen-orchestra/docs/architecture.md

 ## Plugins

-Xen Orchestra plugins allow you to extend features without rewriting the core of the application.
+CloudVisor plugins allow you to extend features without rewriting the core of the application.

 You can see your installed plugins in "Settings" then the "Plugins" page: